1st1/async_pep/pep-async.rst

-async def __a*__  await, return value                      yield, yield from def __a*__        return Future-like                       await def __await__     yield, yield from, return iterable       await generator         yield, yield from, return                await
+async def __a*__  await, return value                      yield, yield from def __a*__        return Future-like                       await def __await__     yield, yield from, return iterable       await generator         yield, yield from, return value          await
 ================= =======================================  =================

 Where: